Neo-Nazi Site The Daily Stormer Moves To Dark Web After Shutdown

 Or, using Tor is easy, in which case nothing really changes except that they have been demoted to the dark web and lose some legitimacy.

-I think I would also prefer to just have people be free to say whatever they want in a public forum, but I don't support forcing private web hosting companies/do
+I think I would also prefer to just have people be free to say whatever they want in a public forum, but I don't support forcing private web hosting companies/domain services to participate in spreading content they are opposed to.

+As far as I can tell these neo nazis still have freedom of speech for the time being.
+So the government can't legally stop them from being on the internet.
+They just need to find services that are willing to do business with them, or develop some better IT skills and set up their own domain service/web host, and they can refuse service to all the dirty Jews trying to use it.

+In America you have freedom of speech.
+You don't have the right to anyone's help in spreading your speech.

 Re: (Score:2)